 And consider the flip side: having a party in the living room, or want to clear you mind in the bedroom?
-No worries, you can spin yourself a blank wall on demand just as easily as you brought the bookcase into view in the first place.
+No worries, you can spin yourself a blank wall on demand just as easily as you brought this unique bookcase and room divider combo into view in the first place.

-Via Inhabitat: “The UnWaste Bookcase is a brilliant sustainably designed full-wall rotating library created by architect Ben Milbourne (Bild Architecture), eco-designer Leyla Acaroglu (Eco Innovators) and furniture designer David Waterworth (Against the Grain).
+The “UnWaste Bookcase” is a clever collaboration between architect Ben Milbourne (Bild Architecture), eco-designer Leyla Acaroglu (Eco Innovators) and specialist furniture designer David Waterworth (Against the Grain).

 “A split-level open plan warehouse conversion in Melbourne’s CBD needed a flexible solution to divide the open space into 2 rooms, while retaining the option of keeping the larger combined space when needed; an answer that would allow for light and airflow throughout the spaces but also a division between living and sleeping areas.
 The James Bond inspired solution involves a 4.6 meter high by 3.8m wide rotating library allowing books to be stored and accessed from either side and maximizing air-flow and light when needed by simply pushing on the corner to allow for full 360 degree rotation.”